mgerdts/spdk/deprecation.md

 Deprecated `spdk_nvme_ctrlr_prepare_for_reset` API, which will be removed in SPDK 22.01.
 For PCIe transport, `spdk_nvme_ctrlr_disconnect` should be used before freeing I/O qpairs.

-### bdev

-#### `bdev_mgmt_wrong_thread``

-Using a thread other than the SPDK app thread for bdev management operations is deprecated and will be removed in SPDK 23.03.
-This deprecation should have no impact for applications that are configured via a JSON configuration file and/or through the RPC interface.
-Applications that make bdev management operations must perform them from the SPDK app thread, which may be accomplished using `spdk_thread_send_msg(spdk_thread_get_app_thread(), ...)`.